 Created by:

 Background

 Our game takes place: In space?
 The desert?
-A mail?
+A mall?

 Player

 The Player is a

-The Player moves only up and down.
+The Player is a

 Target

 Your Player GAINS points when they hit The Target.

 The Target is a

 The Target moves only to the left or right.

 Danger

 Your Player LOSES points when they hit The Danger.

 The Danger is a

 The Danger moves only to the left or right.

 Artwork/Sketches/Proof of Concept

-Below is a 640x480 rectangle , representing your game screen.
+Below is a 640x480 rectangle, representing your game screen.

 Label the bottom-left corner as the coordinate (0,0).
-Then label the oth er four
+Label the other three corners with their corresponding coordinates.

-corners.
-Then, in the rectangle, sketch a picture of your game!
+Label the other three corners with their corresponding coordinates.
+In the rectangle, sketch a picture of your game!